How to Make Pickles – Refrigerator Method

 • Label the jars with the date and leave on the counter to cool to room temperature

-Note 1: If you are using home grown cucumbers, cut off the flower end and the vine end.
+Note 1: If you’re using home grown cucumbers, cut off the flower end and the vine end.
 Additionally, clean off the sharp spikes on the cucumber skin with scissors, a clean sponge or your hands.
 The amount of sharp edges varies by variety

-Note 2: If you are using a mandolin, use the thickest cutting option (our mandolin setting is 3)
+Note 2: If you’re using a mandolin, use the thickest cutting option (our mandolin setting is 3)